DRose1991/Viscous-Shear-Cosmology-Simulation/DERIVATION.md

 ### 1. The Postulates

-Standard $\Lambda$CDM cosmology assumes the gravitational constant $G$ is invariant across all scales.
+Standard &Lambda;CDM cosmology assumes the gravitational constant $G$ is invariant across all scales.
 VSC modifies this assumption based on the "stiffness" of the vacuum:

 1. **The Vacuum Fluidity Postulate:** Spacetime possesses an intrinsic resistance to flow (viscosity) which acts as a stress tensor coupled to the matter density field.
 2. **The Shear-Dependent Response:** The magnitude of this viscosity is not constant but depends on the local rate of kinematic shear, $\Sigma$.